LCL-162

 DAILY SCHEDULES

-The school day begins at 8:00am and runs until 3:00pm with the exception of Mondays and Thursdays (see “Student Help” following).
+The school day begins at 8:00am and runs until 3:00pm.
 A typical class period is 40 minutes in length and meets daily Monday through Friday.
-A chapel service is held every Tuesday and Friday morning from 8:00-8:30am.
+A chapel service is held every Monday, Wednesday, and Friday morning after 2nd hour.
 Attendance at chapel is mandatory.
-Chapel speakers may involve the Principal, faculty members, students, local Pastors and other guest speakers invited by the Principal.
-Prayers and/or daily devotions are shared the other school days in the morning and each day closes with prayer.
-Students receive a thirty minute break towards the middle of the day for lunch.
+Chapel speakers may involve the Principal, faculty members, students, local Pastors and other guest speakers invited by the Director of Spiritual Life.
+LIFT groups meet on Thursdays after 2nd hour.
+Living In Faith Together (LIFT) fosters leadership and mentoring skills within our student body and helps nurture the family atmosphere as the students learn to apply Scriptural principles to their lives.
+LIFT involves small group student-led Bible study with a mix of freshmen, sophomores, juniors, and seniors in each group.
+We provide Student Support Time after 2nd hour on Tuesdays (please see description below).
+Students receive a thirty-four minute break towards the middle of the day for lunch.
 A Lunch Program is available to students for a nominal cost.
-This Program includes freshly made ala carte entrée items as well as fresh salad bar and fruit bar daily.
-Students also have the option to bring a sack lunch or ready to eat meals for their nutritional needs.
+This Program includes freshly made ala carte entrée items and beverages.
+Students also have the option to bring a sack lunch for their nutritional needs.
 Vending machines and microwaves are also available.

 GRADING SCALE